Unidocs1/sphinx_repo_manager/source/index.rst

    AcceleratXR Cloud <https://acceleratxr.com/pricing>

 **AcceleratXR** is a powerful technology platform for building highly-scalable online games and entertainment products.
+The platform offers a *huge* list of `features <features>`_ covering everything from account management, matchmaking to questing.
+With a simple royalty based licensing model as well as commercial `Cloud Services <https://acceleratxr.com/pricing>`_, AcceleratXR enables teams of any size and experience level to build state-of-the-art online experiences at a fraction of the time and cost of other solutions.

-Started in 2018 by veteran developers of the gaming industry with over fifty years combined experience, AcceleratXR builds upon open source technology, such as `Composer.js <https://www.composerjs.io>`_ and `Kubernetes <https://kubernetes.io/>`_, to create the industry's most customizeable and feature-rich online gaming platform.
+Started in 2018 by veteran developers of the gaming industry with over fifty years combined experience who previously shipped successful franchises such as XCOM, Hawken, Lost Planet and League of Legends.
+The AcceleratXR team have pooled together all their knowledge and experience to build the most customizeable and feature rich online gaming platform leveraging proven open source technology.

-The team behind **AcceleratXR**, pronounced simply *accelerator* (`/əkˈseləˌrādər/`), built the platform with the ambitious goal to dramatically **Accelerat**\e E\ **x**\tended **R**\eality product development.
+**AcceleratXR**, pronounced simply *accelerator* (`/əkˈseləˌrādər/`), was built with the ambitious goal to dramatically **Accelerat**\e E\ **x**\tended **R**\eality games and application development.
 With this goal in mind the team has defined three dimensions of success.

-- Faster Time to Market
+* Faster Time to Market
-- Reduced Development Cost
+* Reduced Development Cost
-- Lower Cost of Ownership
+* Lower Cost of Ownership

 Time to Market
 ==============

-Most other solutions in the industry tend to offer only a handful of capabilities, often targeting mobile games with simplistic online and multi-player designs.
-As fellow game developers we know how much additional work is required to ship bold and exciting new experiences audiences will love.
-This lack of overall capability is often why many developers choose to build their own custom solution while smaller, indie, teams are left with litte to no other choice.
+Most other solutions in the industry tend to offer only a handful of capabilities with a limited focus on simple mobile games.
+As fellow game developers we know how much work is required to handle the sheer difficulty of shipping a product on time.

-Having experienced these problems first-hand the AcceleratXR team made it priority number one to provide a robust collection of systems and features native to the platform itself.
+Having experienced every kind of development problem first-hand the AcceleratXR team made it priority number one to provide a robust collection of systems and features native to the platform itself.
 This focus on features first empowers teams to spend more of their time building a better product instead of worrying about basic backend infrastructure and online systems development.